Equilibrium of Data Markets with Externality: Online setting with learned valuation

 \end{definition}

-\begin{definition} The expected \textbf{online welfare regret} is the difference in total expected utility (across all agents) between the strategy that maximizes social welfare, $S^* = (\gamma_1^*, \dots, \gamma_n^*)$, and the strategy taken at time $t$, $S^t = (\gamma_1^t, \dots, \gamma_n^t)$.
-Recall that since the proposed transaction cost is revenue-neutral, social welfare is independent of this quantity, and thus this regret be expressed as:
+\begin{definition} For an instance $\I$, the expected \textbf{online cumulative welfare regret} is the difference in total expected utility (across all agents) between the social welfare maximal strategy, $S^* = (\gamma_1^*, \dots, \gamma_n^*)$, and the strategy taken at time $t$, $S^t = (\gamma_1^t, \dots, \gamma_n^t)$.
+Since the proposed transaction cost is revenue-neutral, this regret be expressed as: $R_w(T; \I) =$

 \end{definition}